brunodoamaral/clip-search/README.md

 python app.py /path/to/my/pictures
 ```

-Then point your browser to: http://localhost:5000/index.html
+Once installed, simply open your browser and navigate to: http://localhost:5000/index.html

-## Usage
+## Features:

+### Drag and drop images

-The basic usage is to search by text.
-But you can drag one or more pictures to the search
+CLIP-Search allows you to search for similar images using text queries or by dragging and dropping one or more pictures into the search input.
+The tool intelligently "averages" the semantic features of the images to provide accurate and relevant search results.
-input in order to find similar images.
-It will "average" the semantics of all images before
-searching.

 ### More/less like this

-Use these buttons to give a hint to the search of which kind of images you are searching
-for.
-Notice that once you click any of these buttons, the image will be hidden from results.
+Refine your search with the "More Like This" and "Less Like This" buttons.
+These buttons provide hints to the search algorithm about the type of images you are looking for.
+When you click on any of these buttons, the corresponding image will be hidden from the search results, allowing you to curate and fine-tune your image search experience.